corcor27/Introduction_to_R/index.md

 root: .
 ---

-This workshop is an introduction to using high-performance computing systems effectively.
-We obviously can't cover every case or give an exhaustive course on parallel programming in just two days' of teaching time.
-Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.
+This is a condensed introduction to R and RStudio.
+We have aimed to provide you with the basic information you need to tackle statistics and machine learning.
+It is a big task to learn a programming language especially if you have no experience.
+You will not be fluent in R by the end of this session, but hopefully you will be off to a good start.

 By the end of this workshop, students will know how to:

-* Use the UNIX command line to operate a computer, connect to a cluster, and write simple shell scripts.
-* Submit and manage jobs on a cluster using a scheduler, transfer files, and use software through environment modules.
+* Navigate RStudio, install packages, and manage projects.
+* Handle variables and data structures (vectors, lists, and data frames).
+* Impliment flow control.
+* Create functions.
+* Plot graphics.

 > ## Prerequisites
 >
-> Command line experience is necessary for this lesson.
-We recommend the participants to go through
-> [shell-novice](https://swcarpentry.github.io/shell-novice/) if new to the terminal.
+> Participants need to have complete pre-worksheet to ensure all the software and packages needed for this course are installed.
+> Participants understanding file management on their operating system.
 {: .prereq}